pixlsus/website/src/blog/posts/2018-11-24 PlayRaw Calendar/index.md

 **Thank you** to everyone who shared image and participated in processing (and sharing how you achieved your results)!
 I have really learned some neat things based on others work and look forward to even more opportunities to play (pun intended).

-Fun side note - the Play Raws are actually something that began on the old [RawTherapee][] forums.
+_Fun side note:_ the Play Raws are actually something that began on the old [RawTherapee][] forums.
 When they moved their official forums here with us it was one of those awesome things I'm glad they brought over with them (the people were pretty great too... :)).

 [Monkey Business]: https://discuss.pixls.us/t/play-raw-monkey-business/7145